molo4evan/KotlinFuzzer/README.md

   ./gradlew makeAll
   ```
  - Go to **'build/libs'** folder.
    There you can find generated JAR file and **'run.sh'** script for launch.
+ - Now you can start **'run.sh'** with the required parameters, and it will launch JAR file.

+ Launch script is needed because of conflicts with archived kotlin std library when trying to start the program using **'kotlin'**.

  [Gradle User Manual](https://docs.gradle.org/current/userguide/userguide.html)
 ## Usage